jrb00013/jrb00013/README.md

 I'm an AI Software Engineer at [Genaiva](https://www.genaiva.io) who graduated from West Virginia University in 2025.
 I'm taking a break from this GitHub profile to contribute to the development of scalable voice AI assistants for restauraunts at my current position.

-On top of my new job, I serve as a Lead AI Systems Engineer at an R&D group that I founded in November 2025, named [Deepiri](https://www.github.com/team-deepiri), where I mentor aspiring software developers and teach them how to work on AI projects.
+On top of my new job, I serve as a Lead AI Systems Engineer at an R&D group that I founded in 2025 named [Deepiri](https://www.github.com/team-deepiri), where I mentor aspiring software developers and teach them how to work on AI projects.
 I’ve designed digital circuits, built embedded robotic systems, and developed full-stack and AI-powered platforms from the ground up.

 In 2024, I served as a team lead for the WVU Autonomous Racing Team, which competed at the 2024 International F1Tenth Grand Prix in Niagara Falls, Canada, where we secured [2nd Place](https://media.statler.wvu.edu/news/2024/09/24/wvu-f1tenth-team-places-second-in-international-competition).